wvuweb/hammer-vm/README.md

 ##Mac/Linux Alias

-If you would like to have some alias for the above command add the following to your `.bash_profile`, `.bashrc`, or `.profile` in your user root directory.
+If you would like to have aliases for the above command add the following to your `.bash_profile`, `.bashrc`, or `.profile` in your user root directory.

 ```
 alias hammer-start="cd ~/Sites/hammer-vm && vagrant up"